 One error is to fall victim to the "not invented here" (NIH) syndrome, ignoring product decisions made by subsidiary or affiliate managers.
 Managers who behave in this way are essentially abandoning any effort to leverage product decision policy on all affiliate companies on the assumption that what is right for customers in the home market must also be right for customers everywhere.

-The four product categories in the local-to-global continuum, viz.
+The four product categories in the local-to-global continuum - are described in the following sections.